+To recognize completion of a minor on the transcript, a student must have completed at least six credits of the requirements at Elizabethtown College while enrolled in a bachelor degree program.
 These are the general requirements, but they may vary slightly by major.
-Students should refer to the policies in the catalog or on their approved program Transfer Credit Evaluation (TCE) for their particular major and/or check with their academic advising coordinator.
+Students should refer to the policies in the catalog for their particular major and/or check with their academic advising coordinator.